Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 Why Professional Management Prevents Most Evictions

 The prevention is in the screening.
 We require 2.5–3x monthly rent in documented income, direct landlord references (not just references the applicant provides), and a minimum credit threshold.
-We also understand Texas-specific risk factors — HOA compliance issues, flood zone exposure, and the Harvey disclosure requirements for Houston properties — that affect tenant quality and property risk.
+We also verify employment directly, check eviction history through court records, and confirm identity.
+Our tenant guarantee backs every placement — if a tenant we place doesn't work out within the guarantee period, we replace them at no cost to you.

 If you own a rental property in Houston, Dallas, Austin, or San Antonio, start with a free rental analysis.
 You'll get a current rent estimate and our management fee in one step — and we'll tell you exactly how we screen tenants to keep your eviction rate near zero.
+Or request a quote to see the full breakdown of our flat fee management services for Texas properties.

 2,000+